Couleslaw/Project-L/docs/index.md

 Because of this separation, the documentation is split into two parts:

 - The [Library docs](./TechnicalDocs/core/index) cover the inner workings of the [Project-L Core](./ProjectLCoreDocs/index.html) library.
-- The [Unity docs](./TechnicalDocs/unity/index) explain how the Unity-based game client is implemented.
+- The [Unity docs](./TechnicalDocs/unity/index) explain how the Unity-site client is implemented.

 The [AI Player Guide](./AIPlayerGuide/index) explains how to create your own AI players for the game.